simolus3/drift/docs/pages/docs/Advanced Features/custom_row_classes.md

 }
 ```

-### Existing row classes in moor files
+### Existing row classes in drift files

-To use existing row classes in moor files, use the `WITH` keyword at the end of the
+To use existing row classes in drift files, use the `WITH` keyword at the end of the
 table declaration.
 Also, don't forget to import the Dart file declaring the row
-class into the moor file.
+class into the drift file.

 ```sql
 import 'user.dart'; -- or what the Dart file is called